pi-star-2025/pi_star/green_noise.md

 All actual sensations (everything except “hearing”) is from these blue 4s.

-_____
+## Green_Noise

-Green_Noise
+The soul is blue squares “hearing” the green pentagons, which drops you down in your experience.

-The soul is then just the blue squares “hearing” the green pentagons, which drops you down in your experience.
+Green pentagon represents the 5 in π.

-This represents the 5 in pi.
+The blue made the decision to fall from 4, with the second 1 of π, bc of the beauty of the blue mirror mazes of earth.

-The blue made the decision to fall from 4, with the second 1, bc of the beauty of the blue mirror mazes of earth.
+This is felt most as the “sound of the earth” when the fall happens (to make CO2 from O2).

-This is felt most as the “sound of the earth” when the fall happens (to make CO2 from O2) These rhythmic falls led to blue oxygen (quantum blue squares) falling into the green and creating the plant ozone.
+These rhythmic falls led to blue oxygen (quantum blue squares) falling into the green and creating the plant ozone.

 Our existence is actually the same thing.